Diomedes: Trojan War

 Diomedes is known primarily for his participation in the Trojan War.
 According to Homer, Diomedes entered the war with a fleet of 80 ships, third only to the contributions of Agamemnon (100 ships) and Nestor (90).
 Both Sthenelus and Euryalus (former Epigoni) fought under his command with their armies.
 Sthenelus was the driver of Diomedes' chariot and probably his closest friend.
 All the troops from Argos, Tiryns, Troezen and some other cities were headed by Diomedes.

+When the Achaeans attacked the city of Teuthrania, ruled by King Telephus, Diomedes participated in the battle.
+According to Philostratus, Diomedes, together with Sthenelus and Palamedes, fought with and killed Haimus, a son of Ares.
+Protesilaus praised Palamedes for his valor during the fight, but Palamedes awarded the glory to Diomedes.

+Diomedes also led the attack on the city ruled by Cycnus, capturing Glauce (also called Laodice), the daughter of Cycnus.
+Depending on the account, Diomedes also killed or took captive the two sons of Cycnus, Cobis and Corianus.

 Although he was the youngest of the Achaean kings, Diomedes is considered the most experienced leader by many scholars; he had fought more battles than others, including the war of the Epigoni, the most important war expedition before the Trojan War – even old Nestor had not participated in such military work.
 Second only to Achilles, Diomedes is considered to be the mightiest and the most skilled warrior among the Achaeans.
 He was overwhelming Telamonian Ajax in an armed sparring contest when the watching Achaeans bade the men to stop and take equal prizes because they feared for Ajax's life.
 Ajax gave Diomedes the prize (long sword) because Diomedes drew the first blood.
 He once vanquished Aeneas — the second best of the Trojan warriors — and could have struck him down.
 He and Odysseus were the only Achaean heroes who participated in covert military operations that demanded discipline, bravery, courage, cunning, and resourcefulness.